brandonsturgeon/link_shortener_exercise/README.md

 As for `Analytics`, I think we'd keep it simple and say that `ShortenedURL` `has_many` `Visits`.
 A `Visit` contains all relevant information about the visit.
 Origin, headers, etc.

+Worth noting that this would require a good deal of refactoring, particlularly to ensure it's testable (speaking of, the tests would need a good deal of refactoring, too).

 Going through all of this makes me think of the cool analytics one could provide to link owners.
 A full frontend would be really fun to make for this.